Published on 13 May 2019 by @mathiasverraes

 If the consumers (such as projections) consistently store all sensitive information using encryption, it makes deletions extremely cheap, as only the key must be deleted, as opposed to deleting all copies.
 But this benefit can be achieved using Forgettable Payloads.
 Both patterns do not solve the problem of consumer storing encrypted data, or using the encrypted data to compute some new value (that may still be sensitive).

 There is also a concern of legality: is Crypto-Shredding a sufficient implementation of delete requests under GDPR, or does the law consider the data not truly deleted?
-(I have no advice here, consult your legal experts.)
+EDIT: Read Harrison J. Brown’s comment on Crypto-Shredding and GDPR

 Follow @mathiasverraes on Twitter.